 Making the decision to close the school

 A decision to close the school is usually taken in association with the bus operators who will advise on the road conditions, the priority being the safety of students whilst travelling and whilst on site.

 The procedure to dismiss students

 The procedure to dismiss students is practised so students will be familiar with the process.
-Upon the decision to close the school, students will gather their belongings and proceed to a room previously allocated to their route home.
+Upon the decision to close the school, students will remain in their lesson and their class teacher will remind the class of the bad weather procedure.